npa02012/blog_posts/time_series/README.md

 ## Predicting Time Series
 This post outlines basic strategies for predicting time-series problems using machine learning.

-Although simple, these ideas have been at the core of the model building proccesses for a majority of the top solutions in Kaggle competitions such as [M5 Walmart Sales](https://www.kaggle.com/c/m5-forecasting-accuracy/) and [Coorpacion Favorita](https://www.kaggle.com/c/favorita-grocery-sales-forecasting).
+Although simple, these ideas have been at the core of the model building proccesses for a majority of the top solutions in Kaggle competitions such as [M5 Walmart Sales](https://www.kaggle.com/c/m5-forecasting-accuracy/) and [Corporacion Favorita](https://www.kaggle.com/c/favorita-grocery-sales-forecasting).

 ### Problem Type
 In a typical  time-series problem, you are given N series consisting of T data points.
 This data can be represented in a N x (T+1) matrix, with one column reserved for a primary key to identify the nth series.